Welcome to my webpage!

 My work focuses on the intersection of technical and critical approaches to designing computing technology, exploring how they can empower marginalized citizens.
 My work seeks to center marginalized citizens’ experience in computing.
 Broadly, my research combines bodies of scholarship and practice in the Information and Communication Technologies for Development (ICT4D), which embraces the ethos of marginalized citizens-centered design and applies it to global human development and policy.

-Increasingly, I see my work is at the intersection of Technology, Data and Society globally.
+Increasingly, I see my work is at the intersection of AI, digital technology, data and governance globally.

 I employ various research methods, including ethnographic fieldwork, qualitative interviews, building software, and machine learning.
 Geographically, most of my work has been in multiple Indian states (Maharashtra, Bihar, Tamil Nadu, Karnataka, Andhra Pradesh, and Delhi).
 I also collaborate with others to extend the work globally, most recently in the U.S., Mexico, Ethiopia, and Kenya.
 Overall, there is tremendous excitement about using digital technology, data, and algorithms to give marginalized populations greater voice and participation in programs that deliver goods and services to them.
 However, achieving this in actual practice proves challenging due to problems with the technologies themselves and to contend with the political contestation inherent in implementation.